puybr/terraform-aws-ecs-cicd/fargate/README.md

 #### _Example_ - Create a monolithic module
 - `mkdir ecs-infra && cd ecs-infra`
-- Create the "`terraform.tf`" file in the "`ecs-infra`" directory
+- Create the "`main.tf`" file in the "`ecs-infra`" directory
-- Add the required AWS terraform providers block to the "`terraform.tf`" file:
+- Add the required AWS terraform providers block to the "`main.tf`" file:
 ```tf
 terraform {
   required_providers {